AdobeDocs/adobeio-events/support/faq.md

 Adobe I/O Events will mark it as invalid and stops sending requests.

-Note you can then use the Journaling API to retrieve events that were published while your webhook was down.
+Note you can then use the Journaling API to retrieve events that were published while your webhook was down. and once the webhook is back up, you can re-enable it, see the question below,

+#### How can I re-enabled my webhook (disabled after a downtime)?
+How can I retrieve the events I missed?

+To restart the flow of requests, once you have fixed the problem preventing your webhook from responding, you must log into Adobe I/O Developer Console, edit your events registration, it will re-trigger a webhook challenge request,and eventually a webhook re-activation.

+While your webhook is marked Disabled, Adobe will continue to log events a Journal, you can retrieve all of your events for the past 7 days using [Journaling](../intro/journaling_intro.md).

 #### Does every Adobe I/O Events webhook http requests come with a signature?